 Resting heart rate is not always equal to performance

-Monitoring your resting heart rate is a good discipline to integrate in your daily procedures since it can give you some important information about your fitness.
-When you have registered your resting heart rate in the morning for a period of time (months) you will start to see a pattern.
+Monitoring your resting heart rate is an excellent discipline to integrate with your daily procedures since it can give you some vital information about your fitness.
+You will start to see a pattern when you have registered your resting heart rate in the morning for a while (months).

-There are days with low resting heart rates and there are days with high values.
+There are days with low resting heart rates and days with high values.

 Notice long term changes in resting heart rate